FullByte/FullByte.github.io/docs/tech/art/random/contextfreeart.md

 	rule 2 {SPOT[] CIRCLE[a -.5 b 1 s .5 sat -1]}
 ```

-To create many images it is possible to loop the image creation via command line.
-The following powershell script assumes the cfdg file and the ps1 script are placed in the Context Free program folder which also contains the required ContextFreeCLI.exe.
+To create many images simply loop the image creation step.
+The following powershell script assumes the cfdg file and the ps1 script are placed in the Context Free program folder which contains the required `ContextFreeCLI.exe`.

 ```
 function GenerateAvatars ([string] $InputFile, [string] $OutputPrefix, [int] $Amount) {